Travelling to Morocco from the UK?

 The reverse side of the banknotes showcases different aspects of Moroccan culture, history, and landmarks.
 These elements vary depending on the denomination.

 Coins in Morocco

-Moroccan coins range from 10 santimat (0.10 MAD) to the bi-metallic 10 dirhams.
-Did you get back from Morocco with some leftover coins?
-Our sister company Leftover Currency can help you to exchange Moroccan Dirham coins back to cash.
+If you have some leftover Moroccan dirhams, we can help.
+Our sister company Leftover Currency can help you exchange Moroccan Dirham coins for cash.

 Morocco’s currency import and export regulations

 There is no strict limit on the amount of Moroccan dirhams that travellers can bring into Morocco.
 However, travellers must declare any amount exceeding 100,000 MAD.
 Upon entry or exit, that’s about £8000 (or its equivalent in foreign currency).
 This applies to both Moroccan residents and foreign visitors.

 Similarly, there is no specific limit on the amount of Moroccan dirhams that travellers can take out of Morocco; however, just like with currency import.
 Upon exit, travellers must declare any amount exceeding 100,000 MAD (or its equivalent in foreign currency).

 When entering or leaving Morocco with currency amounts over the declaration threshold, you’ll need to fill out the Moroccan customs authorities currency declaration form.

 This form includes details about the amount of currency, the purpose of the funds, and other relevant information.